isomerpages/govtech-gobusiness/_FAQ/1a-general.md

 A summary of the key provisions for businesses are as follows:

-<ins>(1) Broad based – Cash flow</ins>
+<ins>(a) Broad based – Cash flow</ins>

-a.
-Waiver of monthly Foreign Worker Levy (FWL) due in April 2020.
+1. Waiver of monthly Foreign Worker Levy (FWL) due in April 2020.
-b.
-FWL rebate of $750 in April 2020 from levies paid this year for each Work Pemit or S Pass Holder.
+2. FWL rebate of $750 in April 2020 from levies paid this year for each Work Pemit or S Pass Holder.
-c.
-Laws to ensure property owners pass on Property Tax rebate
+3. Laws to ensure property owners pass on Property Tax rebate
-d.
-1 month rental waiver for office, commercial and agricultural tenants of Government agencies
+4. 1 month rental waiver for office, commercial and agricultural tenants of Government agencies
-e.
-Govenments’ risk share raised from 80% to 90% for EFS-Trade Loan, EFS-SME Working Capital Loan and Temporary Bridging Loan Programme
+5. Govenments’ risk share raised from 80% to 90% for EFS-Trade Loan, EFS-SME Working Capital Loan and Temporary Bridging Loan Programme

-<ins>(2) Broad based – Workforce related</ins>
+<ins>(b) Broad based – Workforce related</ins>

-a.
-The **Jobs Support Scheme (JSS)** has been further enhanced.
+1. The **Jobs Support Scheme (JSS)** has been further enhanced.
 To help save jobs, the Government will pay 75% on the first $4,600 of monthly salaries for every local employee for Apr 2020.
 From May 2020, wage support levels will revert to original levels in Resilience Budget.[1]
 The first JSS payout will be brought forward to April 2020, from May 2020.
     - To encourage firms to retain local workers during this period of uncertainty, the Government will co-fund wages of workers for 9 months in 3 payouts.
       - April 2020 – All sectors (75% wage support)
       - Remaining qualifying months – Aviation & Tourism (75% wage support); Food Services (50% wage support); All other sectors (25% wage support)
       - First payout (Apr 2020); Second payout (Jul 2020); Third payout (Oct 2020).

-: b.
-SEP Income Relief Scheme (SIRS)
+2. SEP Income Relief Scheme (SIRS)
     - More  SEPs will qualify for SIRS.
     - Eligible SEPs will reeive three quarterly cash payouts of $3,000 each in May, July and October 2020.
     - Other criteria remain unchanged.

-: c.
-To encourage enterprise to continue in their transformation efforts and share the productivity gains with their workers, the Wage Credit Scheme will be enhanced to offer more support in the co-funding of wage increase for Singaporean workers.
+3. To encourage enterprise to continue in their transformation efforts and share the productivity gains with their workers, the Wage Credit Scheme will be enhanced to offer more support in the co-funding of wage increase for Singaporean workers.
 The scheme currently co-funds wage increases for Singapore employees earning a gross monthly wage of up to $4,000.
 This will be raised to $5,000 for qualifying wage increases given in 2019 and 2020.

 The COVID-19 (Temporary Measures) Bill will be introduced to offer temporary relief to businesses and individuals who are unable to fulfil certain contractual obligations because of COVID-19.
 It will seek to provide temporary cash-flow relief for these businesses and individuals, who may otherwise have to pay damages or risk having their deposits or assets forfeited.
-Please refer to the MinLaw website for more details.
+Please refer to the <a href="https://www.mlaw.gov.sg/news/press-releases/temporary-relief-for-inability-to-perform-contractual-obligations-due-to-coronavirus-disease-2019-covid-19-situation" target="_blank">MinLaw website</a> for more details.

 Please refer to the <a href="https://www.singaporebudget.gov.sg/budget_2020" target="_blank">Singapore Budget Website</a> for more details on the Unity and Resilience Budget.

+[1] 75% wage support for aviation, and tourism sectors; 50% for the food services sector, and 25% for all other sectors

 #### **8. If I see a non-essential business continue to operate even though it is not supposed to, what should I do?**
 Please report this business, including providing relevant details such as its name, address and relevant evidence (e.g. photographs) to Covid_GoBusiness@mti.gov.sg